Egypt Travel Advice

 Threat level: Medium-High

 Egypt is a fairly popular African country which borders the Middle East.
 Its security situation is dynamic and the threat of terror is quite high, although it is believed that planned attacks are generally aimed security forces or government buildings.

 At present, UK flight operators have suspended all flights to Sharm-el-Sheikkh until further notice.
-This is thought to remain in place until at least the end of October.
 You should exercise extreme caution when visiting the area.
 Providing this is done, most trips to Egypt are pleasant and risk free.